Going over to Scotland in august to play St. Andrews golf course. Anything 2 know about travel there? anything I should do? Restaurants?

 Have a great holiday

-Janette almost 7 years ago
+Janette over 7 years ago

 Hmm, not sure where St Andrews is (Is it near Aberdeen, the Granite City) but here goes though depends how far north you want to travel.